Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Warrawong's median income among taxpayers is $42,355.
-The average income in the suburb was $52,189 during this period.
-Both figures are below national averages.
-Comparatively, Rest of NSW had a median income of $52,390 and an average of $65,215 in financial year 2023.
-Based on Wage Price Index growth of 8.86% since then, estimated incomes for Warrawong as of September 2025 would be approximately $46,108 (median) and $56,813 (average).
-Census 2021 data shows household, family, and personal incomes in Warrawong fall between the 1st and 2nd percentiles nationally.
-Income distribution reveals that 31.7% of residents earn between $400 and $799 weekly, contrasting with surrounding regions where the $1,500 - $2,999 bracket is dominant at 29.9%.
-A significant portion, 45.3%, earns below $800 weekly, indicating affordability pressures.
-Housing affordability pressures are severe, with only 78.3% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Warrawong's median income among taxpayers is $42,355, with an average of $52,189.
+This is below the national average and compares to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Warrawong would be approximately $46,108 (median) and $56,813 (average) as of September 2025.
+According to Census 2021 income data, household, family and personal incomes in Warrawong all fall between the 1st and 2nd percentiles nationally.
+Distribution data shows that 31.7% of residents (1,503 people) earn within the $400 - 799 bracket, contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 29.9%.
+Lower income households are notably prevalent, with 45.3% earning below $800 weekly, indicating affordability pressures for many residents.
+Housing affordability pressures are severe in Warrawong, with only 78.3% of income remaining, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income